plasticityai/supersqlite/README.md

 SuperSQLite aims to solve these problems by packaging a newer version of SQLite natively pre-compiled for every platform along with natively pre-compiled SQLite extensions.
 SuperSQLite also adds useful unique new features like [remote streaming over HTTP](#remote-streaming-over-http) to read from a centralized SQLite database.

+Moreover, by default, SQLite does not enable some optimizations that can result in speedups.
+SuperSQLite compiles SQLite with various [optimizations](#optimizations) and allows you to select your [workload at runtime](#workload-optimizations) to further automatically configure the connection to be optimized for your workload.

 ## When to use SuperSQLite?

 SQLite is [extremely reliable and durable](https://www.sqlite.org/hirely.html) for large amounts of data ([up to 140TB](https://www.sqlite.org/limits.html)).
 It is considered one of the most [well-engineered and well-tested](https://www.sqlite.org/testing.html) software solutions today, with 711x more test code than implementation code.